 - Attempted Utah legislation to prevent private party recordings

-Mormonism often feels good, as it is indeed comforting to believe you know the eternal plan.
-Yet few reason their way into any religion.
-Most often, religion relies upon emotion, spiritual feelings and community ties over verifiable information.
-Facts, evidence, arguing and pleading so often fail to sway opinion.
+Mormons are often cautioned against leaving the LDS Church because it will destroy their lives; they are reminded to embrace their testimonies and spiritual experiences.
+Mormonism often feels good, as it is indeed comforting to believe you know the one, true eternal plan of God.
+But most often, the religion relies upon emotion, feelings of spirituality and community ties over verifiable information.
+Facts and evidence so often fail to sway feelings and opinion.
+But failing to deal with facts, even proactively avoiding them, leads to many problems.

 - Motivated Reasoning – Seeking out only the information that supports what you already believe.